-The Design Committee has been working feverishly to design exhibits that appeal to children and their parents.
+The Design Committee has worked to create exhibits that appeal to both children and their parents.
 All exhibits will provide a safe, fun, and engaging space for kids of all abilities to explore over and over.
-While designing exhibits, the committee closely followed the State of Maine's Early Learning Guidelines:
+While designing exhibits, the committee closely followed the State of Maine’s Early Learning Guidelines:

 - Personal and Social Development

 - Health and Physical Education

 In the Gathering Room, children will create masterpieces with a variety of art materials, and enjoy programming with a focus on science and discovery, and hands-on learning.
 It will also be the primary space available for party rental.
 Visitors may also use this area for their BYO lunches.